-If you are bootstrapping Salt clients using the Web UI, it is using Specialized-guides > Salt to execute the bootstrap process on the client.
+Bootstrapping clients with the Web UI is using Specialized-guides > Salt to execute the bootstrap process on the client.
 Salt SSH uses the Salt Bundle and its included Python interpreter.
 Therefore, no other Python interpreter needs to be installed on the client.